oViqa/global-hackathon-v1/README.md

 # 🍮 Pudding mit Gabel - Find Your Pudding People

-A modern, interactive meetup platform for pudding enthusiasts across Germany!
+A modern, interactive meetup platform for pudding enthusiasts around the World!
 Built with Next.js, TypeScript, and MongoDB.

 ## ✨ Features